CovidMemories/CovidMemories/README.md

 run the command:
 npm start

-Once it's started, go to
+Once it's started, go to the link: http://localhost:8080/
-http://localhost:8080/